Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 Waco is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
 The housing landscape here features one of America's more affordable housing markets, where homeownership is within reach for most working families.
-The local workforce for electrician salary reflects a more relaxed labor market where service providers compete on price as much as reputation.
-And the southern climate shapes demand in predictable ways: humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+The local workforce for electrician salary reflects a more relaxed labor market where businesses compete on price as much as reputation.
+And the southern climate shapes demand in predictable ways: humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.

 What Matters Most